dancinturtle/flaskDebugQuiz1/README.md

 # flaskDebugQuiz1

 1. CLONE this project into your machine
+2. ACTIVATE your virtual environment, if it isn't already
-2. RUN the project
+3. RUN the project
+4. READ the error messages
-3. FIX the bugs - there are four!
+5. FIX the bugs - there are four of them!
-4. Have it checked!
+6. Have it checked!